-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 120 C or MMCG 120 C or ACG 121 C or MMCG 121 C or by consent of instructor pending portfolio review.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: AC/MMCGG 120 C or ACG/MMCG 121 C or by consent of instructor pending portfolio review.
 The course focuses on intermediate skills in 3D computer modeling and animation with a Windows software program that is a standard in the industry.
 The course focus is on intermediate techniques in modeling, texturing, lighting, motion control, and rendering animations for various purposes.
 Skills taught in this course will give students the ability to create original three-dimensional computer generated models of intermediate organic or mechanical design with a high degree of realism and resolution.
 Animation techniques explored will provide cinematic realism and presentation. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.

-ACG 156 C ADVANCED ANIMATION/MAC 3 Units (Same as MMCG 156 C)
+ACG 156 C ADVANCED ANIMATION/MAC 3 Units

+(Same as MMCG 156 C) Two hours lecture and Three hours laboratory per week.

-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 150 C or MMCG 150 C or ACG 151 C or MMCG 151 C or by consent of instructor pending portfolio review.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG/MMCG 150 C or ACG/MMCG 151 C or by consent of instructor pending portfolio review.
 The course focuses on advanced skills in 3D computer modeling and animation with a Macintosh software program that is a standard in the industry.
 The course focus is on advanced techniques in modeling, texturing, lighting, motion control, and rendering animations for various purposes.
 Skills taught in this course will give students the ability to create original three-dimensional computer generated models of advanced organic or mechanical design with a high degree of realism and resolution.
 Animation techniques explored will provide cinematic realism and presentation.
-The course will combine 3D modeling and animation with 2D graphics imagery through mapping, editing techniques and visual effects. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.
+The course will combine 3D modeling and animation with 2D graphics imagery through mapping, editing techniques and visual effects. \$15.00 Laboratory Fee -PAYABLE AT REGISTRATION.